A website’s forms sit at the foundation of many different digital marketing strategies.

 When possible, choose radio buttons over dropdowns, avoid birthday calendar selectors, and make required fields obvious.

-You don’t want visitors who intend to complete your form to leave frustrated because they missed a field or didn’t know a selection was required.
+You don’t want visitors who intend to to leave frustrated because they missed a field or didn’t know a selection was required.

 Keep your forms to one column